cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 #### The $\mathrm{CL}_{s}$ criterion

-Regardless of which of these test statistics is used, the standard test-methodology described above would lead to setting limits even in cases where there is very poor sensitivity.
+Regardless of which of these test statistics is used, the standard test-methodology has some undesirable properties for limit setting.
-For example, with the usual 95% confidence level for the limit setting (requiring $p_{\mu} \lt 0.05$) would lead to excluding true positive values of the parameter 5% of the time even for fairly insensitive tests.

-This can lead to some undesirable results in the context of limit setting.
-Even for an experiment with almost no sensitivity to new physics, 5% of the time this experiment is performed the experimenter will find $p_{\mu} \lt 0.05$ for small values of $\mu$ to which the experiment is not sensitive.
+Even for an experiment with almost no sensitivity to new physics, 5% of the time the experiment is performed the experimenter will find $p_{\mu} \lt 0.05$ for small values of $\mu$ and set limits on parameter values to which the experiment is not sensitive.
-Following the standard test procedure this would set a stringent limit on $\vec{\mu}$ despite the fact that the experiment is not sensitive to these values!

 In order to avoid such situations, the $\mathrm{CL}_{s}$ criterion was developped.
 Rather than requiring $p_{\mu} \lt (1-\mathrm{CL})$ to exclude $\mu$, as would be done in the general framework described above, the $\mathrm{CL}_{s}$ criterion requires:

 $$ \frac{p_{\mu}}{p_{0}} \lt (1-\mathrm{CL}) $$

-Where $p_{\mu}$ is the usual probability of observing the observed value of the test statistic under the signal + background model with signal strength $\mu$.
+Where $p_{\mu}$ is the usual probability of observing the observed value of the test statistic under the signal + background model with signal strength $\mu$ (and $p_0$ for signal strength 0).

 Using the $\mathrm{CL}_{s}$ criterion fixes the issue of setting limits much stricter than the experimental sensitivity, because for values of $\vec{\mu}$ to which the experiment is not sensitive $p_{\mu} \approx p_{0}$ and the ratio approaches 1.